Faculty Member

 - Status Only

 In Vermont and Canada, she leads the Body Online lab, a student-faculty collaborative for graduate and undergraduate interdisciplinary research on youth health, cancer treatment, relational and sexual health, holistic and integrative medicine, digital ecosystems, and end of life care.
-Across these areas, Bright’s lab is interested in the diverse ways people imagine and interact with emerging practices of digital health communication and activism.
+Across these areas, Bright’s lab is interested in the diverse ways people imagine and interact with emerging practices of health communication and activism.

 After finishing her PhD in 1998 at the University of California at Santa Cruz, Bright completed postdoctoral work in medical humanities at UC Irvine and Stanford (1999-2002).
 She then carried out NIH funded postdoc work at UC Berkeley on young adult substance use and mental health.
 She has directed large multi-site studies including a sociocultural/clinical study of advanced breast cancer in Egypt, India, Mexico, South Africa, and the US, and a large policy study on access to novel therapeutics for lethal cancers in Canada and the US.